sara-nl/spiderdocs/source/Pages/software_on_spider.rst

 System software
 ===============

-There are cases in which a user or project may need extra software that is not included on :abbr:`Spider (Symbiotic Platform(s) for Interoperable Data
+In the usual case the user or project needs extra software that is not included on :abbr:`Spider (Symbiotic Platform(s) for Interoperable Data
-Extraction and Redistribution)`.
-It may require the installation of a new software tool (i.e. emacs editor) or a specific version of a software component that is already on :abbr:`Spider (Symbiotic Platform(s) for Interoperable Data Extraction and Redistribution)` (i.e. gcc 9).
+Extraction and Redistribution)`, it will require the installation of a new software tool (i.e. emacs editor) or a specific version of a software component that is already on :abbr:`Spider (Symbiotic Platform(s) for Interoperable Data Extraction and Redistribution)` (i.e. gcc 9).
 As a user of this platform you are free to submit a request to :ref:`our helpdesk <helpdesk>` to ask us install software required for your project system-wide.
 The requests will be evaluated case-by-case, but in general the following policy applies:

-    * Stand-alone applications easily available through the official RPM repositories (CentOS, EPEL, ...) are suitable to be installed system-wide.
+    * Stand-alone applications easily available through the official RPM repositories (AlmaLinux, EPEL, ...) are suitable to be installed system-wide.
 Some examples are emacs, joe, jq, ...

-    * Alternative versions of core tools (i.e. Python 3.6, gcc 9, ...) will have to be evaluated case-by-case.
+    * Alternative versions of core tools (i.e. Python 3.12, gcc 15, ...) will have to be evaluated case-by-case.
 We will accept requests of software that can be deployed using well defined and automated procedures.

 The standard supported login shell on :abbr:`Spider (Symbiotic Platform(s) for Interoperable Data Extraction and Redistribution)` is bash.
 The standard supported software